Pool Equipment Questions

 - Set up a shop vac and start sucking the sand out of the filter.

 - Lift up standpipe and check laterals to make sure nothing is broken.

-- Hose off laterals if you can get them out, if you can’t get them out hose them off inside of the filter.
+- Hose off laterals if you can get them out, if you cannot get them out, hose them off inside of the filter.

 - Rinse the filter tank out with water.